concourse/docs/docs/blog/posts/2020/03/2020-03-25-concourse-wfh.md

 ## Concourse team composition

-At VMware (formerly Pivotal Software), there are fourteen engineers and five product folks working on the[Concourse CI project](https://github.com/concourse/concourse/) full time.
+At VMware (formerly Pivotal Software), there are fourteen engineers and five product folks working on the [Concourse CI project](https://github.com/concourse/concourse/) full time.
 We all care deeply about the software we're building, and put a great deal of effort and consideration into _how we build software_ in order to be as effective as possible.